harilvfs/carch/.github/README.md

 [![github actions build status][check]][check-link]

+Carch is a collection of modular Bash scripts with a beautiful TUI (built with [`ratatui`](https://github.com/ratatui-org/ratatui)) to automate post-installation setup for Linux users.
+It’s especially useful if you want to quickly start using your favorite apps with a clean and ready-to-use setup.

 ## 📖 Documentation

 For installation instructions, usage, commands, and more, check out the **[official Carch documentation site](https://carch.chalisehari.com.np/)** — available in: